Integrable systems associated to the filtrations of Lie algebras: Introduction

 and

 respectively.

 After~\cite{GS}, the corresponding integrable systems are refereed as Gel'fand-Cetlin systems on $\so(n)$ and $\uu(n)$.
-Namely, Gel'fand and Cetlin constructed canonical bases for a finite-dimensional representation of the orthogonal and unitary groups by the decomposition of the representation by a chain of subgroups \cite{GC1, GC2}.
-The corresponding integrable systems on the adjoint orbits with integrals $\mathcal I$ can be seen as a symplectic geometric version, via geometric quantization of the Gelfand-Cetlin construction~\cite{GS}.
-Also, Thimm's examples motivated Guillemin and Sternberg to introduce an important notion of multiplicity free Hamiltonain actions \cite{GS2} (see also~\cite{Kn} and references therein).
+Namely, Gel'fand and Cetlin constructed canonical bases for a finite-dimensional representation of the orthogonal and unitary groups by the decomposition of the representation by a chain of subgroups~\cite{GC1, GC2}.
+The corresponding integrable systems on the adjoint orbits with integrals $\mathcal I$ can be seen as a symplectic geometric version of the Gelfand-Cetlin construction~\cite{GS}.
+Also, Thimm's examples motivated Guillemin and Sternberg to introduce an important notion of multiplicity free Hamiltonain actions~\cite{GS1, GS2}.
 The construction is also used in the study of integrability of geodesic flows on homogeneous spaces and bi-quotients of Lie groups (see~\cite{Th, BJ1, BJ3, Baz}).
+The nonholonimic systems on compact Lie groups $G$ with left invariant metrics defined by the Hamiltonians of the form $H=\frac12\langle A(x),x\rangle$, where $A$ is given by \eqref{operatorBo}, and left-invariant constraints are studied in \cite{JoNon}.